During probates, you will likely encounter unknown terminology and requirements.

 When is probate needed?

-According to the UK Government website, if the estate’s value is more than £5,000, the application for probate will cost £300.
-If the value is less than this, there is no application fee.
+Probate applications for estates valued over £5,000 cost £300.
+If the estate value is less than this, there is no application fee.

-Other probate fees vary according to each situation, but they can typically be taken from the estate.
+Other probate fees vary according to each situation.
+They are usually taken from the estate.

-Keep in mind that the terminology for probate is slightly different in Scotland, where it is called ‘confirmation’, regardless of whether or not a will exists.
+Scottish terminology for probate is slightly different.
+It is called ‘confirmation’, regardless of whether or not a will exists.

 By contrast, in England, probate refers to dealing with an estate when a will exists.